vcheeze/Decoding-Nature/README.md

 Pete becomes bigger each time he is poked by the Predator.
 If he gets too big, he will explode and die.
 ### Assignment 2 - Magnet
+This assignment simulates a magnetic force.
+Since magnetic force is actually 3D, I had to transfer it somehow to 2D.
+I decided to make the magnetic field a scalar value instead of a vector, allowing the final force that is calculated to be a 2D vector.

+I've also simulated water using sin equations.
+There's a circle at the bottom of the water which attracts the other smaller circles moving around randomly (with Perlin noise) in the water.
+Once these random smaller circles enter the semicircle, which is the force-zone, then they will be pulled in to the circle at the bottom.
 ### Assignment 3 - Sound of Roses

 ### Assignment 4 - Maze